 Understand That You Are Not Alone

-The first thing you must do is realize that you are not alone.
+Realize that you are not alone.
 Thousands of employees all around the country suffer from unfair treatment at work.
-This treatment often times has nothing to do with the employee, but is because of a supervisor or co-worker’s bias or prejudice towards a certain group of people — for example, sexism, racism, or a prejudice towards older employees, to name a few.
+This treatment often has nothing to do with the employee, but is because of a supervisor or co-worker’s bias or prejudice towards a certain group of people — for example, sexism, racism, or prejudice older employees, to name a few.

-Once you recognize that you are not alone, it is important to immediately document the unfair treatment.
-This can be done in a number of ways, including creating a journal, sending emails, text messages, or other types of communications that confirm the unfair treatment is happening.
-Ideally, this documentation is created as the unfair treatment is happening.
-This is what lawyers sometimes call “contemporaneous evidence,” which is evidence documenting something as it is happening.
+Once you recognize that you are not alone, it is important to document the unfair treatment immediately.
+You can do this in a number of ways, including creating a journal, sending emails, text messages, or other types of communications that confirm the unfair treatment is happening.
+Ideally, you can document this evidence as the unfair treatment is happening.
+This is what lawyers sometimes call “contemporaneous evidence,” which is evidence demonstrating something as it is happening.
 Lawyers love contemporaneous evidence; it’s convincing.
 Once you have collected evidence of the unfair treatment, it is time to report it.

 When you make your report, there are a few rules to keep in mind.